Fuel Cell

 where hA is the cooling coefficient in W/K, Cp is the equivalent thermal capacity of the fuel cell in J/(kg*K), M is the mass of the fuel cell in kg, and T c o o l i n g is the ambient temperature in Kelvins.

-Tab: General
+General (Tab)

-N cell represents the number of fuel cells per fuel cell stack (connected in series).
-In this component, this parameter scales the output voltage by the number of fuel cells without any additional effects.
+• The parameter scales the output voltage by the number of fuel cells without any additional effects.

 1. Temperature of the fuel cell(s)